Recovery Does Not Happen Overnight

 Recovery is a very subjective term, and everyone has a different definition of what recovery means to them.
 One thing is for sure, recovery doesn’t happen overnight.
 There are stages of recovery that all addicts and alcoholics go through.
 The stages of recovery offer some insight into how sobriety is achieved.

 In order to progress through all the stages of recovery, a person must first acknowledge that they even have an addiction problem to begin with.
-Once they become aware of this, they can move on toward sobriety.
+Once they become aware of this, they can move on toward sobriety. one can not begin to solve a problem or even begin to achieve any kind of goals without acknowledging what needs to be done.

 Just because a person realizes they have a problem, it doesn’t mean they want to change it.
 In the stages of recovery, a very important step is becoming willing to change the problem, or at least explore and learn more about doing so.